radiohands/tet/README.md

 # tet
-Tiny HIPS (Hidden In Plain Sight) Block Stacker
+Tiny HIPS (Hidden In Plane Sight) Block Stacker

+WHY?
-Why?
-Sometimes you have to waste time, why not make it look like your busy but not have anything on your screen indicating that your actually playing a game...
+Sometimes you ***have*** to waste time, why not make it look like your busy but not have anything on your screen really indicating whats actually going on?

+## INSTALL:
+- Do a basic python install for your OS
+- Install Pygame - (pip install pygame)

+### CONTROLS:
+Use the arrows.
+(You'll get it)